A level History Online Coursework Submission Summer 2023

-By 15 May 2022, you must submit your coursework samples and marks to us for summer 2022 certification.
+By 15 May 2023, you must submit your coursework samples and marks to us for summer 2023 certification.
 Please note that your Exams Officer may have their own internal deadlines and you also need to take into account the requirement to inform students of their centre assessed marks.
-Coursework samples should be submitted digitally, using the new Learner Work Transfer (LWT) portal and marks should be submitted on Edexcel Online.
-You can find further guidance on how to do these, in this update.
+Coursework samples should be submitted digitally, using the Learner Work Transfer (LWT) portal and marks should be submitted on Edexcel Online.
+You can find further guidance on how to use these systems in this update.

 How to submit coursework marks online to Pearson